Major in Consulting

 The courses covered in this major are critical for entry into the consulting profession whether with a large, medium, or small consulting firm, as a sole proprietor or as an internal consultant in a large company.
 The skills will apply in both the for-profit and not-for-profit sectors.
 In addition, the coursework will be useful for managers who will work with or manage outside consultants.

 Choose at least one course from the core category and at least two from the elective categories.
-A minimum of four courses is required.
+A minimum of 4 courses is required.

 - Management Consulting

 - Healthcare Consulting